What is Internal vs External Financial Reporting?

 Understanding External Financial Reporting

-External financial reporting is a business practice that involves providing well-documented reports to potential investors and shareholders.
-The report contains financial information about the company that investors require to make an investment decision.
-Usually, the reports do not contain sensitive information about the company since the access to that information is not regulated.
+External financial reporting is a business practice that involves providing financial information on a periodic basis to potential investors and shareholders.
+The reports are primarily financial statements and other related information about the company that investors require to make an investment decision.
+Usually, the reports do not contain confidential information about the company, unless it is disclosed to achieve a specific purpose.

 Existing laws require public companies to publish a complete set of audited financial statements at the end of each financial year.
 It is done to meet the informational requirements of the different interested parties such as investors, analysts, regulators, etc. as well as discharge the accountability duty of the organization.